TL;DR

 This is where PMI steps in.
 Industry data shows that around 12% of the UK population has some form of private health cover, using it to bypass these queues for eligible acute conditions.
 It provides peace of mind and, most importantly, faster access to diagnosis and treatment.

 Choosing the right private medical insurance UK policy is the foundation of a good claims experience.
-This is where an independent broker is invaluable.
+This is where a regulated broker is invaluable.

-An expert broker like WeCovr works for you, not the insurer.
+A specialist at WeCovr or one of our broker partners works for you, not the insurer.
 Our role is to:

 - Understand Your Needs: We take the time to learn about your budget, your health priorities, and what you want from a policy.

-- Find the Best Value: We find the most suitable cover for your circumstances at a competitive price, at no cost to you.
+- Find the good value: We find the most suitable cover for your circumstances at a competitive price, at no separate broker fee where applicable to you.
 Our service is paid for by the insurer.

 - Provide Ongoing Support: We are here to offer guidance and clarity throughout the life of your policy.

-By ensuring you have the right policy from day one, we help you avoid the nasty surprise of discovering your cover is inadequate when you need it most.
+By ensuring you have a strong fit for your needs from day one, we help you avoid the nasty surprise of discovering your cover is inadequate when you may need it most.
 Our high customer satisfaction ratings reflect our commitment to clear, expert, and friendly advice.

 What happens if my PMI claim is rejected?